mkshb/openwb_hass/README.md

 - [ ] Extended control of openWB via `set/` topics
 - [ ] Automated charging planning using PV/SoC forecasts
 - [ ] Multilingual UI (DE/EN)
+- [ ] Provide Lovelace Dashboard(s)

+---

+### 🔗 Requirements: MQTT integration

+This integration requires the official [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) to be installed and configured.
+The openWB topics must also be transferred to this instance.
+Either via MQTT bridge from openWB, or via a customized configuration of Mosquitto, for example.

+To enable MQTT:

+1. Go to **Settings → Devices & Services**
+2. Click on **„+ Add Integration“**
+3. Search for **MQTT** and follow the setup wizard

 ---

 ## 🧩 Installation via HACS

 This integration can be installed and updated easily using [HACS](https://hacs.xyz/):